carson-cheng/horizons_toolkit/readme.md

  ## Improvements

-  1. Support gifs with more frames with an animate graph function that does not save lots of temporary files
-  2. Use a more rigorous MOID computation function
+  1. Use a more rigorous MOID computation function
-  3. Include a v-infinity matching function to calculate gravity assists
+  2. Include a v-infinity matching function to calculate gravity assists
-  4. Include the perturbations of the planets instead of simply using a two-body solution (e.g., using patch conic approximation) (this is more difficult as it requires a completely different approach for the computation, but it should be doable using existing software)
+  3. Include the perturbations of the planets instead of simply using a two-body solution (e.g., using patch conic approximation) (this is more difficult as it requires a completely different approach for the computation, but it should be doable using existing software)
-  5. Use a trajectory optimizer to optimize arrival times (this also requires other software packages and adds to the list of dependencies for the repository)
+  4. Use a trajectory optimizer to optimize arrival times (this also requires other software packages and adds to the list of dependencies for the repository)